SoramitsuPhearak/websocket-service/README.md

 # websocket-service
 # To run project
-# Firt create config.yaml any where we want
+# First create config.yaml any where we want
     channels:
       - chat
       - one